-- Each applicant must be 16 years of age or older. - Each applicant must have either a high school diploma or a GED and must submit a copy to the school prior to enrollment. - Each applicant must interview with an admissions representative to determine the suitability of the applicant for the program. - Each applicant must complete all required forms in preparation for enrollment day.
+- Each applicant must be 18 years of age or older or turn 18 within the first 8 months of their program. - Each applicant must provide their high school diploma, or its equivalent, an official transcript showing their high school completion, or their approved home school transcript, prior to enrollment.
+Foreign high school diplomas must be translated and evaluated by an outside agency qualified to translate documents into English and confirm academic equivalence to a U.S. high school diploma. - Each applicant must interview with an admissions representative to determine the suitability of the applicant for the program. - Each applicant must complete all required forms in preparation for enrollment day.